bejibay/Landing-Page/README.md

 # landpage
 Landpage Design
 ```
-A simple design to illustrate how to design an```
+A simple design to illustrate how to
+design an information landing page for
-Information landing page of an organisation.
+an organisation.